Center for Appreciative Research

 We also have extensive experience conducting focus groups, observations and interviews.

-This research capability will enable Kevin and CPC to develop research-based metrics, facilitate the collection of data, and systematically analyze and document the outcomes of AI engagements.
-In collaboration with scholars at the Innovation Network for Entrepreneurial Thinking (http://ci.uky.edu/inet/), we will be able to study the processes and outcomes of AI work in order to understand what works in authenticating the success of AI engagements
+This research capability enables Kevin and CPC to develop research-based metrics, facilitate the collection of data, and systematically analyze and document the outcomes of AI engagements.
+In collaboration with scholars at the Innovation Network for Entrepreneurial Thinking (http://ci.uky.edu/inet/), we are able to study the processes and outcomes of AI work in order to understand what works in authenticating the success of AI engagements

 Kevin has over 25 published peer-reviewed research articles and book chapters in peer-reviewed scientific journals and leading handbooks in the field of health communication.
 He is interested in how positive change occurs through communication processes in organizations.